CooperativeHumanTissueNetwork/Vocabulary-Tooling/README.md

 ### Getting Started (Windows)

 This script uses [d3][] to parse the CSV version of the vocabulary, which in turn has dependencies that require Python and C++ to build.
-This will hopefully fixed in a future version.
+This will hopefully be fixed in a future version.
 A few possible steps to fix errors with `npm install`:

 1. Install Python >= 2.5 and < 3.0.
 Make sure it's in your path.
 2. Install a Microsoft Windows SDK or Visual Studio 2008+